 Erythrina gall wasp (Quadrastichus erythrinae) was first detected in Hawai'i on the island of O'ahu in 2005.
 This non-native species quickly spread to Erythrina species throughout the state, including wiliwili (Erythrina sandwicensis), a highly valued dominant species of Hawai'i's lowland dry forests (Figure 1).
-The infestation of Hawai'i by Erythrina gall wasp has resulted in the defoliation and mortality of thousands of Erythrina trees throughout the state, and it was not until the approval and release in 2008 of Eurytoma erythrinae, a wasp parasitoid of Erythrina gall wasp, that wiliwili populations began to show signs of recovery.
-Ongoing monitoring of wiliwili has shown that inflorescences and seed pods are still being negatively affected by the gall wasp.
-A second biocontrol, Aprostocetus nitens, has been studied as a complementary biocontrol to E. erythrinae, and it is hoped that this species will further reduce the gall wasp's negative impacts.
+The invasion of Hawai'i by Erythrina gall wasp has resulted in the defoliation and mortality of thousands of Erythrina trees throughout the state, and it was not until the approval and release in 2008 of Eurytoma erythrinae Gates & Delvare, 2008 (Hymenoptera: Eurytomidae), a wasp parasitoid of Erythrina gall wasp, that wiliwili populations began to show signs of recovery.
+Ongoing monitoring of wiliwili has shown that inflorescences and seed pods are still being heavily impacted by the Erythrina gall wasp.
+A potential second biocontrol agent, Aprostocetus nitens, has been studied as a complementary biocontrol to E. erythrinae, and it is hoped that this species will further reduce the gall wasp's negative impacts.

 The Hawai'i Department Agriculture (HDOA) is proposing to release A. nitens to reduce the impact of the gall wasp.
-This environmental assessment fulfills the requirements of the National Environmental Policy Act and the Hawaii Environmental Policy Act by detailing the results of host specificity and biological studies of A. nitens.
+This environmental assessment fulfills the requirements of the National Environmental Policy Act and the Hawai'i Environmental Policy Act by detailing the results of host specificity and biological studies of A. nitens.
 An environmental assessment is needed to acquire the necessary state and federal permits for the release of this insect.